 “Mummy I can’t…I don’t know how to do it.”

 Why is it that some children approach and try new things with confidence while others feel that they are incapable?
 Rebecca Goh-Quek, Education Specialist at Kinderland Educare Services Pte Ltd offers ways for parents to help build their child’s self-esteem.

 Self-esteem is similar to self-worth, how we value ourselves.
 According to Hermine (1989), self-esteem refers to our judgments about our own worth.
 It develops from seeing ourselves as competent individuals to accomplish given tasks and the ability to control or influence the environment.

 Children with healthy self-esteem tend to enjoy interacting with others.
 They will work to find solutions for problems or challenges they encounter.
 On the other hand, children will low self-esteem tend to be reserved, withdrawn, and quit or give up easily.
 They feel that they are unable to perform and hope that others will take over the task from them.

 Your involvement is important

 Adults’ involvement is key to helping children develop healthy self-esteem.
 Children need to feel that they are capable and are being valued through the adults’ positive responses.
 There is a need to create physical environments with developmentally appropriate materials that provide challenges and success within children’s reach for them to explore, in a certain sense allowing the children some choice and control.

 For example, during breakfast, allow the child to make a choice between cereal or bread.
 Do respect the choice that the child has made.
 Set reasonable demands, be realistic and do not impose unreasonable restrictions.
 Provide opportunities for children to strive towards independence and to develop where possible a sense of personal control.

 Self-esteem changes from day to day or year to year.
-By observing the child’s willingness to explore the environment, control of events and listening to their conversations among peers and adults, may be a way of assessing their self-esteem.
+By observing the child’s willingness to explore the environment and listening to their conversations among peers and adults, they can become ways of assessing their self-esteem.
 However, it should not be based on only one or two statements, we need to be cautious in making interpretations.

 Some ways to help children to build self-esteem are: